Dylan-U/Projects/README.md

 # Projects
 Hello and welcome to my github projects page.
 Here, you can find all my data science projects

-I will add new projects every day and go through all technique and technologies in Data Science, machine learning, and deep learning such as :
+I will add new projects every day and go through all techniques and technologies in Data Science, machine learning, and deep learning such as :

 - Supervised learning
 - Unsupervised learning